 Club Contact Details

 The Teddy Roosevelt Terrier is very low maintenance and easy to groom.
 A seasonal shedder, he only requires weekly brushing with a soft brush or rubber curry mitt.
 The occasional bath will keep him clean and looking his best.
-Nails should be trimmed as needed with a nail clipper or grinder to avoid overgrowth, splitting and cracking.
-Ears should be checked regularly to avoid a buildup of wax and debris which can result in an infection.
+Nails should be trimmed as needed with a nail clipper or grinder to avoid overgrowth, splitting, and cracking.
+Ears should be checked regularly to avoid a buildup of wax and debris, which can result in infection.
 Teeth should be brushed as needed.

-Like all breeds there may be some health issues, like patellar luxation and eye disease.
-Some dogs may be faced with these health challenges in their lives, but the majority of Teddy Roosevelt Terriers are healthy dogs.
+The majority of Teddy Roosevelt Terriers are healthy dogs, and responsible breeders screen their stock for health conditions such as patellar luxation and eye disease.
 Working with a responsible breeder, those wishing to own a Teddy Roosevelt Terrier can gain the education they need to know about specific health concerns within the breed.
 Good breeders utilize genetic testing of their breeding stock to reduce the likelihood of disease in their puppies.

 The Teddy Roosevelt Terrier was developed in the United States from the various small and medium breed dogs that accompanied early American immigrants.
 Most were small hunting and terrier types whose job it was to clear the home and farmsteads of vermin.
 These versatile terriers probably included crosses between the Smooth Fox Terrier, the Manchester Terrier, the Beagle, the Whippet, the Italian Greyhound, and the now extinct White English Terrier.
 Over time, the dogs were selected for their hunting ability and harmonious nature in the home.